Cancer.Net Specialty Editor: Melanoma and Skin Cancers

 Memorial Sloan Kettering Cancer Center, New York, NY

-Dr. Lacouture did his postdoctoral work at Brigham and Women’s Hospital in Boston, MA, an internship in General Surgery at Cleveland Clinic and residency in dermatology at The University of Chicago, Illinois.
+Dr. Lacouture completed his postdoctoral work at Brigham and Women’s Hospital in Boston, MA, an internship in General Surgery at The Cleveland Clinic and residency in dermatology at The University of Chicago, Illinois.
 He received his M.D. degree from Javeriana University in Bogota, Colombia, where he grew up.

 His research interests span the disciplines of dermatologic conditions in people with cancer, and those that arise as a consequence of chemotherapy, radiotherapy, and/or stem cell transplants.
 Dr. Lacouture is a well-known lecturer in the United States and abroad on dermatologic conditions as a result of cancer therapies.
 He founded a clinical program that encompasses patient care, education, and research on dermatologic care in patients and survivors.

-Disclosure: In the past two years, Dr. Lacouture has served as a consultant/advisor for Merk, received honoraria from Merk, and research funding from Berg Pharma.
+Disclosures: In the past two years, Dr. Lacouture has served as a consultant/advisor for Boehringer Ingelheim, EMD Serono, Bristol-Myers Squibb, Foamix, Galderma, Genentech, Roche, Novartis, Merck, Novocure, Pfizer, Pierre Fabre, Threshold, and received research funding from Berg, Genentech, and BMS.